-Management estimates that \$13.1 million of the purchase price represents purchased in-process technology that has not yet reached technological feasibility and has no alternative future use.
+Management estimates that \$29 million of the purchase price represents purchased in-process technology that has not yet reached technological feasibility and has no alternative future use.
 Accordingly, this amount was expensed in the second quarter of the current fiscal year following consummation of the acquisition.
-The value assigned to purchased in-process technology was determined by identifying research projects in areas for which technological feasibility had not been achieved.
-The calculations of value were adjusted to reflect the value creation efforts of Genius prior to the close of the acquisition.
-The value was determined by estimating the costs remaining to develop the purchased in-process technology into commercially viable products, estimating the resulting net cash flows from such projects, and discounting the net cash flows back to their present value.
+The value assigned to purchased in-process technology, based on a valuation prepared by an independent third-party appraisal, was determined by identifying research projects in areas for which technological feasibility had not been achieved.
+The value was determined by estimating the costs to develop the purchased in-process technology into commercially viable products, estimating the resulting net cash flows from such projects, and discounting the net cash flows back to their present value.
 The discount rate included a factor that took into account the uncertainty surrounding the successful development of the purchased in-process technology projects.

-Purchased technology
+Developed technology

-To determine the value of the purchased technology (\$12.7 million), the expected future cash flows of the existing developed technologies were discounted taking into account the characteristics and applications of the product, the size of existing markets, growth rates of existing and future markets as well as an evaluation of past and anticipated product-life cycles.
+To determine the value of the developed technology (\$13.4 million), the expected future cash flows of the existing developed technologies were discounted taking into account the characteristics and applications of the product, the size of existing markets, growth rates of existing and future markets as well as an evaluation of past and anticipated product-life cycles.